dptools/process_audio_diary/README.md

 	import nltk
 	nltk.download('cmudict')

+Similarly, a couple of the required packages are not conda installable, so that before the first the run the following should be entered on the command line (in the activated conda environment):

+	pip install vaderSentiment
+	pip install wordcloud

 It will also be necessary to install the lab encryption model for a first run, if the raw files need to be decrypted.
 To do so, enter the following command after activating the environment:

 	pip install cryptease